 Core Materials and Their Losses

-Introducing solids into a magnetic field, their behaviour can be classified in three groups:
+In deeper theoretical background introducing solid material into a magnetic field, its behaviour can be classified in three groups:

 Diamagnetic and paramagnetic materials have a relative permeability close to one.
 They are therefore only of limited suitability in the construction of inductive components.
 Ferromagnetic materials have a relative permeability between 10 and 100 000.
 In order to understand ferromagnetic core materials, the internal structure of these materials must be examined closer.